OpenLMIS/openlmis-ui-components/docs/extension_guide.md

 });
 ```

 **NOTE:** Adding new pages to the OpenLMIS-UI should mostly be done in source code images, if the page adds functionality.
-If the page is implementation specific it sould be added in a publishing image.
+If the page is implementation specific it should be added in a publishing image.

 ### Replacing an Existing Screen
-We expect that some implementations will need to make small changes to existing pages within the OpenLMIS-UI that go beyond the previous extension techniques mentiond.
+We expect that some implementations will need to make small changes to existing pages within the OpenLMIS-UI that go beyond the previous extension techniques mentioned.
 The most simple method of replacing a screen is implicitly replacing the `*.routes.js` file where the route is defined.
 Overriding these files doesn't risk much technical debt, as these files are mostly configuration and rarely contain the definition of more than one screen.

 A more complex alternative is to modify the UI-Router configuration at run-time, which would allow for very nuanced changes that require their own unique unit tests.
-The following example shows how to change a page's template depending on a user's access rights. **NOTE:** This is an invasive techinque, and should only be done if all other extension methods don't work
+The following example shows how to change a page's template depending on a user's access rights. **NOTE:** This is an invasive technique, and should only be done if all other extension methods don't work.

 ```javascript
 angular.module('custom-module').run(function($state){